 Ross A. Lewin represents clients in a wide mix of complex commercial and environmental litigation.
-The common element of these lawsuits is that they are high-stakes matters requiring strong analytical skills and sound judgment essential to crafting a litigation plan and the expertise and experience to carry out the selected strategy.
+The common element of these lawsuits is that they are high-stakes matters requiring a combination of strong analytical skills, sound judgment and experience to craft a litigation plan and carry out the selected strategy.

 For more than three decades, Ross has helped clients deal with the challenges of litigation, at the trial level and also in the appellate courts where he has extensive experience.
 Ross has also assisted clients with a host of regulatory issues and agency disputes, calling upon his prior experience in the Governor’s Office and as a Deputy Attorney General.